berserkware/RogueEditor/README.md

 ## Running the program without Python

-- Download rogueEditor.zip from the "Compiled" folder
+- Download RogueEditor.zip from the "Compiled" folder
 - Unzip/extract it into your desired location (It's recommended to create a new folder)
-- Run the program with "rogueEditor.exe"
+- Run the program with "RogueEditor.exe"
+    - Tip for Dummies: do NOT remove the .exe file from the RogueEditor folder

 ## Running the program in the browser
 Want to run the program in the browser without downloading anything?